-A student is defined as independent, for need-based financial aid purposes, if he falls into one of the following categories:
+A student is defined as independent for financial aid purposes if they fall into one of the following categories:

 - a.
-At least 24 years old as of January 1, 2021. - b.
+At least 24 years old as of January 1, 2023. - b.
 Has a legal dependent other than a spouse. - c.
 Veteran of the U.S. Armed Forces. - d.
 An orphan or ward of the court, or was a ward of the court until the age of 18. - e.
-Single student who meets all of the following for three (3) consecutive years:
+Single student who meets all of the following for three (3) consecutive years: - i.

-- i.
 Did not live with parents - ii.
-Parents did not claim on tax returns - iii.
-Obtained health insurance from own policy, not parent's - f.
-Married as of January 1, 2019 (with the exception noted below).
+Parents did not claim on tax returns iii.
+Obtained health insurance from own policy, not parent's f.
+Married as of January 1, 2021 (with the exception noted below).

-If the above criteria are not met, parents are required to submit the PROFILE in order for their child to receive need-based financial aid.
+If the above criteria are not met, parents are required to submit the FFP in order for their child to receive the Family Assistance Scholarship.
 A parent refusing to provide support for their child's education is not sufficient cause for the student to be declared independent.

-Marital exception: a student who marries after enrolling in the College will have need-based aid capped at the level received when last evaluated as a dependent student.
-A student who did not receive need-based aid as a single student will not receive need-based aid as a married student.
+Marital exception: a student who marries after enrolling in the College will have their Family Assistance Scholarship (FAS) capped at the level received when last evaluated as a dependent student.
+A student who did not receive their FAS as a single student will not receive the FAS as a married student.